jordanwoodroffe/Rental-management/README.md

 ## About the project
-This is an university project attempting to develop a Internet of Things application for a cer booking service.
+This is an university project attempting to develop a Internet of Things application for a car booking service.
 The development team have 4 members, the project lasts 8 weeks in totals.

 ![Customer App screenshot](https://github.com/jordanwoodroffe/IOTA2/blob/a3-mp-app/wiki/customer.png)